 Your tanning may last for months if you continually expose yourself to the sun.
 While this might not be intentional, it certainly contributes greatly to how long a tan lasts because continuous exposure to the sun means continuous exposure to UV rays and this means your body continues to generate melanin.

-So, if you’ve noticed your tan is taking longer to fade off or you notice discoloration, first thing is to limit the time you spend in the sun and use the safe methods discussed above to get rid of your tan faster.
+So, if you’ve noticed your tan is taking longer to fade off or you notice discoloration, the first thing is to limit the time you spend in the sun and use the safe methods discussed above to get rid of your tan faster.

 Can a Tan Last For Years?